hops-ops/aws-pod-identity/README.md

-# config-pod-identity
+# configuration-aws-pod-identity

-`config-pod-identity` is a Crossplane configuration package that provisions IAM roles, policies, and Amazon EKS Pod Identity associations for Kubernetes service accounts.
+`configuration-aws-pod-identity` is a Crossplane configuration package that provisions IAM roles, policies, and Amazon EKS Pod Identity associations for Kubernetes service accounts.
 It publishes the `XPodIdentity` composite resource definition so platform teams can grant AWS permissions to workloads without hand-crafting IAM resources.

 ## Features

 - Creates IAM roles with the EKS Pod Identity trust policy.
-- Attaches inline IAM policies supplied by the caller.
+- Attaches inline IAM policies supplied by the caller and optional managed policy ARNs.
-- Supports optional `rolePrefix`, `policyPrefix`, and permissions boundaries.
+- Supports optional permissions boundaries and custom provider configs.
 - Creates `PodIdentityAssociation` resources that map IAM roles to Kubernetes service accounts.
 - Ships with automation for validation, testing, and package publishing.